s-victor/TinyPedal/docs/customization.md

 Click `Enabled` or `Disabled` button to toggle spectate mode on and off.
 Note, spectate mode can also be enabled by setting `enable_player_index_override` option to `true` in [Shared Memory API](#shared-memory-api) config.

 While Spectate mode is enabled, `double-click` on a player name in the list to access telemetry data and overlay readings from selected player; alternatively, select a player name and click `Spectate` button.
 Current spectating player name is displayed on top of player name list.
+Player names are listed in alphabetical order.

 Select `Anonymous` for unspecified player, which is equivalent to player index `-1` in JSON file.